craftcms/.github/SECURITY.md

 ## Scope

-We are only interested in reports directly from the security researcher who discovered them, not from third-party bug bounty programs such as [HackerOne](https://www.hackerone.com).
+We are only interested in reports directly from the security researcher who discovered them, not from third-party bug bounty programs.

 ### Craft CMS, Craft Commerce, and plugins